-If your car loan lender repossesses your car, you probably are not entitled to any notice prior to the repossession.
-However, in most states the car lender must provide you with certain notices after the repossession.
-Read on to learn about what your car lender must tell you after the repossession and after the car sale.
+If your car loan lender repossesses your vehicle, you're probably not entitled to any notice before the repossession.
+But in most states, the lender must provide you with specific notices after repossessing the car.

-In most states, the bank must notify you, in writing, of the following matters within a short time, usually five days after it has repossessed the car but before it is sold or auctioned:
+In most states, the bank must notify you, in writing, of the following matters within a short time, usually five days after repossessing the car, but before it is sold or auctioned: